Zendaya's Call To Action At The Teen Choice Awards Is So Necessary

 The illusion that America has moved past racism should have been shattered by now.
 But the false hope that, at the very least, the people keeping separatist ideology alive will be dying off soon due to old age should also be done away with.
 Case in point: According to The New York Times, James Alex Fields Jr., the driver who killed Heather Heyer and injured nearly 20 other people after attending the rally in Virginia, is only 32 years old.
 He’s a millennial.
 The saying that "hate breeds hate" should be taken both figuratively and literally.

 There were a number of young people among the ranks of the white nationalists in Virginia.
-And it is important to know that this rally was a nationally organized effort spearheaded by Jason Kessler.
+And it is important to know that this rally was a nationally organised effort spearheaded by Jason Kessler.
 Fields traveled all the way from Ohio.
-White supremacists are being mobilized and recruited using the same mediums that progressives are utilizing to resist them.
+White supremacists are being mobilised and recruited using the same mediums that progressives are utilising to resist them.
 Each time a news platform gives someone like David Duke — the former leader of the KKK, who was also present in Charlottesville — a platform to share his values, they are contributing to these efforts.

 Advertisement